email: email@example.com, or if that one is acting up, firstname.lastname@example.org

 Thank you to all of my customers!
 What fun!
 Customers from Florida, Colorado, Hawaii, France, Boulder, and other places.
 Thank you to Adena Sladek and Fred Hall for artistic and booth support!

 Why do I not show all of my newest designs on this website?
-For me, the biggest joy is watching people react when they look at one of my pieces.
+For me, the biggest joy is watching people react when they look at one of my pieces, can't get that in an email or phone call.

 Apologies, about 70 new works not shown on the web.